-This is the RL chapter of the grid dispatch project.
-The grid environment, a validated DC power flow model built from public NESO data, is the prerequisite.
-With that in place, the question became: can an RL agent learn dispatch from experience?
+This is the RL write-up that led to the development of the grid tool.
+The early RL experiments made the case for building a proper validated GB grid environment, which is what the GB Grid Scenario Tool became.
+With a DC power flow model built from public NESO data sitting underneath, the question became: can an RL agent learn dispatch from experience?

 This post covers two rounds of experiments.
 The first trained four PPO agents with different reward functions on scalar observations.
 The second added a CNN for spatial weather patterns and multi-hour forecasts.
-Both used the same three-action dispatch space.
-That turned out to be the problem.
+Both used the same three actions.
+That turned out to be the ceiling.

 The environment